dhk465/Guidia/README.md

 The first ICA Project in the Symbolic Computation class of Computing B.Sc.
 (grad. expected in 2021)

-## Objectives
+## Objective

 Creating a chatbot that answers a sentence(s) that correspond(s) to a specified structure of the English language

-The chatbot's main theme is to inform users of Prague's thirteen major parks and their details.
+The chatbot's main theme is to recommend Prague's thirteen major parks to the user in regard to the user's preferences.

 ## Requirement

 * [Leiningen](https://leiningen.org/) version 2.0 or higher

 ## Installation